 The Observer The last laugh: your favourite 50—The newspaper presented the results of a reader poll on the best comedies of all time.
 Another page contains films #26-50.

-Online-Filmdatenbank (OFDb) Beste Filme [Best Movies]—The top rated films on a German web site create a strongly popular list.
+Online-Filmdatenbank (OFDb) Beste Filme [Best Movies]—The top rated films on a German web site.
+This link is from the Internet Archive.

 Rate Your Music Top Films of All Time—Users of the music rating site can also rate films.
-The highest rated films form a highbrow list that also leans popular and mainstream.
+The highest rated films form a highbrow list that also leans mainstream.

 Rolling Stone Australia 100 Greatest Movies of All Time—The results of a poll of over 35,000 respondents.

-Sens Critique Le Top 111 films [The Top 111 Films]—The top films according to user ratings from the French-language site form a list that leans mainstream and highbrow.
+Sens Critique Le Top 111 films [The Top 111 Films]—The top films according to user ratings from the French-language site form a list that leans mainstream.
 It is heavy on Japanese films.

-SensaCine Las mejores películas según los usuarios [The best movies according to users]—The top films according to user ratings from the Spanish-language site form a popular list.
+SensaCine Las mejores películas según los usuarios [The best movies according to users]—The top films according to user ratings from the Spanish-language site form a popular/mainstream list.

 Sinemalar Simkl—Based on user ratings.